SteffQing/koopaa-dapp/DEVLOG.md

 ### 24/05/2025
 - Ajo Group
     - Review ajo group to disable top up button when contribution time is yet to arrive
-    - Review the info card with designer
+    - Review the info card with designer: Done
-    - Fix the Members Avatar in ajo group, shows 2 instead of 3
+    - Fix the Members Avatar in ajo group, shows 2 instead of 3: Done
     - * Next saving date, if reached, is when user can top up

 - Ajo Group Participants